etmk/gatsby-blog/README.md

 https://blog.sunjae-kim.com

-This blog id created by Gatsby and deployed by Netlify.
+This blog is created by Gatsby and deployed by Netlify.

 <br />